djh1997/proj324/docs/index.md

 All of the stage criteria were met except reaction to headlights.
 It was decided that this wasn't a good idea, since this could interfere with the drivers sight, so this mode will be left out.
 Other safety features added were resetting when you held any mode button.
 Except for a catastrophic error, the system is fail safe not deadly meaning it clears the LCD before exiting.

 Finally an install script was made for the dependencies so that they would all be installed an configured correctly.

+## Time management

+The time management for the project was fairly good except the fact Christmas holidays/January exams weren't accounted for.
+But there was enough slack incorporated in to the timeline that the project was back on track in just over a month.

 ## Existing market